-A Guide to Budgeting & Shopping for a Lender
+How to Budget & Shop for a Lender

 From cabins, to cottages, to your forever home, the number one thing on most people’s minds when building a timber framed home is the cost.
 In new home construction, a commonly used process to define a budget is a “dollars per square foot” calculation.
-One might think that this gives simple clarity from a budgeting perspective, as it provides an answer from a basic mathematic equation.
-However, while good as a guide, this “per square foot” calculation often leads to incorrect expectations on budget.
-With hundreds, if not thousands of components and many variables, this calculation is not simple without your input.
+While that simple mathematic equation is good as a general guide, this “per square foot” calculation often leads to incorrect expectations on budget.
+With hundreds, if not thousands of components and many variables, this calculation requires your input to be accurate.

 Imagine asking someone the cost of a bag of groceries.
 You would want to know what is inside in order to estimate the overall cost.
 Flour?
 A big bag of rice?
 Four wine bottles?
-(Two-Buck Chuck or your favorite cab?)
-It is a daunting task to estimate the dollar value of a bag of groceries.
-Imagine estimating the cost of a custom built home, potentially a one-off creation with thousands of components on a piece of land unique as the owner.
+Did they select two-buck chuck or imported wagyu beef?
+Similarly, a custom timber frame house is potentially a one-off creation with thousands of variables.

 What is the cost to build a timber frame?
 Like a bag of groceries, it depends.
 The timber frame plans that Woodhouse creates for its clients tend to be as unique as fingerprints.
 This makes it impossible to come up with a predictive budget formula that would apply coast-to-coast.
-The costs for building materials, labor, land, development fees and a host of other factors; fluctuate by season and local economies, Woodhouse and their four decades of timber frame construction experience is here to help.
+While the costs for building materials, labor, land, and development fees fluctuate by season and local economies, Woodhouse and their four decades of timber frame construction experience is here to help.

 Dream Home Budget Calculator